webpage stats

 In the legal case of Akley v.
 Bassett, 189 Cal.
 625 (1922), the California Supreme Court was asked to decide whether a partition of real property was proper.
 The dispute arose when two brothers, William and John Akley, inherited a parcel of land from their father.
 William wanted to keep the land intact, while John wanted to divide it into two separate parcels.
 The court held that the partition was proper, as the brothers had equal rights to the land and the partition would not cause any prejudice to either of them.
 The court also noted that the partition would not interfere with the rights of any third parties, as the land was not subject to any mortgages or other encumbrances.
 The court also noted that the partition would not cause any damage to the land itself, as it was not necessary to divide the land into two parcels in order to make it more productive.

-Contact our Team of Experienced Partition Lawyers Serving the Alameda County County in the County of Alameda, California.
+Contact our Team of Experienced Partition Lawyers Serving Alameda County, California

 Call Talkov Law to discuss having your legal fees paid from the proceeds of sale of your property and no money down